tasmota/docs/docs/Displays.md

 `wp` = draws an analog watch with radius p  (#define USE_AWATCH)
 `Pfilename:` = display an rgb 16-bit color image when SD card file system is present

-### Touch Buttons
+### Touch Buttons and Sliders
 (`#define USE_TOUCH_BUTTONS`)

-Draw up to 16 GFX buttons to switch real Tasmota devices such as relays.
+Draw up to 16 GFX buttons to switch real Tasmota devices such as relays or draw Sliders to dimm e.g. a lamp

 - Button number + 256 - a virtual touch toggle button is created (MQTT => TBT)
 - Button number + 512 - a virtual touch push button is created (MQTT => PBT)